AP Chemistry Overview

 Our Rating: 4.5 / 5

 5 Steps To a 5 is a well rounded review guide, with lots of excellent content including practice tests, chapter quizzes, and more.
-The guide includes a study planning section which can help you formulate the best approach for your unique needs.
+The guide includes a study planning section which can help you formulate the best approach for your unique test prep needs.
 Full list of key features:

 - 2 full length practice tests included and 2 more available online.